 With regard to external inquiries, the Office of the Registrar will verify directory information, unless advised to the contrary by the student as indicated above.
 "Verify" means to affirm or deny the correctness of the information.
 The College will not provide corrections for inaccurate information.
 All non-directory information, which is considered confidential, will not be released to outside inquiries without the express consent of the student.
 However, the College will verify financial awards and release data for government agencies.

 Students have the right to review their educational records.
 A student may waive this right in special cases of confidential letters of recommendation relative to admission to any educational agency or institution, application for employment, receipt of financial aid form, or receipt of any services or benefits from such an agency or institution.
-A copy of the Reports and Records: Release of Student Information Policy is available in the Office of the Registrar.
+A copy of this law is available here: Family Educational Rights and Privacy Act.
 If you have any questions, please contact the Registrar's Office at 617-735-9960.

 The U.S. Government Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are:

 (1) The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.

 Students should submit to the Registrar a written request that identifies the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Registrar, the student will be advised of the correct official to whom the request should be addressed.

 (2) The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.

 Students may ask Emmanuel College to amend a record that they believe is inaccurate or misleading.
 They should write to the Emmanuel College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.